 The purpose of this review was to assess whether the facility complied with applicable requirements regarding the monitoring of veterans in contracted CNHs.9 Since 1965, VHA has provided nursing home care under contracts.
-VHA facilities must integrate the CNH program into their Quality Improvement Programs.
+VHA facilities must integrate the CNH program into their quality improvement programs.
 The Facility Director establishes the CNH Oversight Committee, which reports to the chief clinical officer (Chief of Staff, Associate Director for Patient Care Services, or the equivalent) and includes multidisciplinary management-level representatives from social work, nursing, quality management, acquisition, and the medical staff.
-The CNH Oversight Committee must meet at least quarterly.24 Local oversight of CNHs is achieved through annual reviews and monthly visits.
+The CNH Oversight Committee must meet at least quarterly.23 Local oversight of CNHs is achieved through annual reviews and monthly visits.

-We reviewed relevant documents, the EHRs of 45 randomly selected patients who received CNH care for more than 3 months during the timeframe July 1, 2015 through June 30, 2016, and the results from CNH annual reviews completed July 5, 2015 through June 30, 2016.
+We reviewed relevant documents, the EHRs of 39 randomly selected patients who received CNH care for more than 3 months during the timeframe July 1, 2015 through June 30, 2016, and the results from CNH annual reviews completed July 5, 2015 through June 30, 2016.
 Additionally, we interviewed key employees.
 The table below shows the areas reviewed for this topic.
 The areas marked as NM did not meet applicable requirements and needed improvement.
+Any items that did not apply to this facility are marked NA.